PratikPatil131/StaticWebsiteOnS3/README.md

 8. **Done:**
    - Your static website is now hosted on AWS S3.
+   - Click on index.html and copy the Object URL, paste it into browser !!

 ## Note
 - Ensure you replace "Your HTML page name" with the actual name of your HTML page.
 - Review AWS S3 pricing and security considerations based on your usage.

 Feel free to customize the steps based on your specific needs.
 If you have any questions or encounter issues, refer to the [AWS documentation](https://docs.aws.amazon.com/s3/index.html) for detailed information.